 If You See a Spill:

 If you see an 18-wheeler or another type of vehicle (e.g. placarded tank, dump truck) leaking a product, please call 911 and report it.
-Do not touch any leaks or attempt to contain them (stay at a safe distance).
+Do not touch any leaks or attempt to contain them (stay at a safe distance) unless you are trained to do so.

 If You Spill: